chicheongweng/bxn-exchange-design/README.md

     - If a match is found, the Trade Service executes the trade and publishes a `TradeExecuted` event.

 4. **Wallet Update:**
-    - The Wallet Service consumes the `TradeExecuted` event and updates the user's wallet balance.
+    - The Ledger Service consumes the `TradeExecuted` event and updates the user's wallet balance.
-    - The Wallet Service publishes a `WalletUpdated` event.
+    - The Ledger Service publishes a `WalletUpdated` event.

 5. **Notification:**
     - The Notification Service consumes the `OrderCreated`, `TradeExecuted`, and `WalletUpdated` events to notify the user about the order status, trade execution, and wallet balance update.